leothebeagle/leothebeagle.github.io/_posts/2020-12-07-a_react-rails_ecommerce_site.markdown

 ---
 layout: post
 title:      "A React-Rails ecommerce site."
-date:       2020-12-07 22:35:37 +0000
+date:       2020-12-07 17:35:38 -0500
 permalink:  a_react-rails_ecommerce_site
 ---

 This article is meant to accompany an app that I built for my graduation project for the Flatiron School.
-The code for the front-end can be found here:
+The code for the front-end can be found [here](https://github.com/leothebeagle/siwa-ecommerce-react-frontend)
-And the repo for the backend is here.
+And the repo for the backend is [here](https://github.com/leothebeagle/siwa-ecommerce-rails-backend).

 This is a basic ecommerce site, which is built using React, Redux, Thunk and React-Router on the frontend, and Rails on the backend.
 This will be useful to you if you’re currently building your first full-stack-app and would like to take a look at how all the different parts come together and communicate.